-Additionally, surveys completed by members of the urology team at Northwestern University Feinberg School of Medicine scored the single-use Ambu aScope 4 Cysto higher than the baseline reusable in all four categories — visual acuity, deflection quality, ease of working channel, and overall satisfaction.
+Additionally, surveys completed by researchers affiliated with Northwestern and Indiana University scored the single-use Ambu aScope 4 Cysto higher than the baseline reusable in all four categories — visual acuity, deflection quality, ease of working channel, and overall satisfaction.

 Researchers presented their findings virtually in a poster at the American Urological Association's 2021 Annual Meeting.

 They calculated the per-use cost of their baseline reusable cystoscopes to be $272.41.
 That includes a total of $70.87 of per-use processing cost but excludes the initial scope and monitor purchase.
 The single-use cystoscope had a per-use cost of $185.

 Based on the average number of uses over the past three years, the annual savings at this tertiary care center would equal $39,142.84.